cinchy-co/Documentation/guides-for-using-cinchy/additional-guides/monitoring-and-logging-on-kubernetes/monitoring-via-argocd.md

 ArgoCD is implemented as a Kubernetes controller which continuously monitors running applications and compares the current, live state against the desired target state (as specified in your Git repository).

 You can use ArgoCD's dashboard _(Image 1)_ to visually monitor your namespaces and pods, and to quickly visualize deployment issues.
-It can easily show you what your cluster or pods are doing, and if they are healthy.
+It can easily show you what your cluster or pods are doing, and if they're healthy.

 ![Image 1: An example ArgoCD dashboard](<../../../.gitbook/assets/image (127).png>)